kbaranowsky/ipca-state/README.md

 ## Disclaimer

 This package is research software.
 It is provided without warranty and should be validated independently before use in academic, financial, or production settings.

+## Development note

+This package was developed by the author as part of thesis-related research.
+AI-assisted tools were used during development for code review, documentation, debugging support, and packaging guidance.
+All implementation choices, testing, validation, and responsibility for the code remain with the author.